Signed in as:

 Closed Systems Breed Fear, Anger, Repression, Paranoia and Suspicion

+Closed systems are generally understood as those that have the following features: dominance, sameness, fusion, herd mentality and group thinking.
 Such systems discourage equality, change, differentiation, independence, questioning, speaking up, taking a stand, rocking the boat or expressing concern.

 They tend to promote immaturity, repression, stuckness, triangulation, gossip, parking lot meetings, factions and secrets.
 People do not feel safe to question or disagree in such systems for fear of disapproval or retribution.
 Such systems tend to be reactive and anxious (even if it is hidden beneath the surface) because information is not shared freely and secrets bind anxiety.

+Leaders tend to dominate or over-function, which causes others members of the system to acquiesce or under-function.
 A few at the top are disproportionately responsible for the many.
 Such systems often have people who function as dictators or peace-mongers at the top, and may have unduly rigid boundaries.

 Closed systems breed fear, anger, repression, paranoia and suspicion.
 They tend to acquiesce to the least mature members or those who hold the most power (who are often the most immature).
+Closed systems are marked by incessant blaming of others and usually seek a quick fix to conflict rather than managing anxiety maturely.
+Closed systems are “deadly serious.”

 Google Search Quotes